 - Does not shoot 2-inch brads as well as advertised, potentially only sinking the brad halfway

 Overall, the Hitachi NR90AE is a good and inexpensive nail gun.
-Most importantly it’s sturdy enough to withstand a good deal of abuse and lightweight enough for use on long projects.
+Most importantly, it’s sturdy enough to withstand a good deal of abuse and lightweight enough for use on long projects.
 While this powerful nail gun rarely has jamming issues when using standard nails, it does not work as well with 2-inch brads.

 The Hitachi NR90AE is a good option if you’re looking for a nail gun to use for home projects and small to mid-size jobs, but it may not be a good alternative for high volume job sites.

 A nail gun is the best solution if you want to drive a lot of nails efficiently and with minimal time and effort.
-Nailers can drive through thousands of nails a day, accurately and consistently.
+Nailers can drive through thousands of nails a day, accurately and also consistently.